Yoctol/bottender/examples/line-rich-menu-submenu/README.md

 This command will start server for bot developing at `http://localhost:5000`.

-If you successfully start the server, you will get a webhook url like `https://xxxxxxxx.ngrok.io/webhooks/line` from command line.
+If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/line` from command line.

-## Set webhook
+## Set Webhook

-To set the webhook, go to [LINE developers console](https://developers.line.me/console/) and use the webhook url you get from running `npm run dev` to edit webhook information for your channel.
+To set the webhook, go to [LINE developers console](https://developers.line.me/console/) and use the webhook URL you get from running `npm run dev` to edit webhook information for your channel.

-## Idea of this example
+## Idea of this Example

 This example is a simple bot running on [LINE](https://line.me/) to demonstrate how to set up submenus under a main rich menu.

-## Related examples
+## Related Examples

 - [line-hello-world](../line-hello-world)
 - [line-rich-menu](../line-rich-menu)